Workplace Harassment in San Diego: Who is Protected?

 Almost every California worker is protected from workplace harassment under federal and California law.
 The Fair Employment and Housing Act (referred to as “FEHA”) is a California state law that governs many types of discrimination and harassment faced by employees, interns, and job applicants.

-Types of Workplace Harassment
+Understanding the Different Types of Workplace Harassment

 Unlawful workplace harassment may arise when an employer or person directs unwelcomed, negative, or inappropriate conduct and/or policies at an employee based on specific protected characteristics.
 The FEHA contains two forms of harassing behavior: (1) Quid pro quo and (2) Hostile work environment.